salesforcecli/plugin-packaging/messages/package_displayancestry.md

 # summary

-display the ancestry tree for a 2GP managed package version
+Display the ancestry tree for a 2GP managed package version.

 # examples